jonaspleyer/cellular_raza-homepage/content/internals/concepts/_index.md

 ## Aspects

-Simulation [aspectss](#aspects) can be thought of as mathematical abstractions.
+Simulation [aspects](#aspects) can be thought of as mathematical abstractions over physical processes.
+They represent cellular behaviour, the cell's interactions with the physical domain or other interactions (eg. with experimental setups).
-In the future, we aim to provide a concise mathematical notation in order to describe them.
+In the future, we aim to provide a concise mathematical notation in a more formal approach.

 | Aspect | Description | Depends on |
 | --- | --- | --- |